Beaverhill Lake Heritage Rangeland Natural Area

 1892.
 Beaver Hills has a long history of conservation as the area was designated as a forest reserve in 1892 in response to devastating fires around Beaverhill Lake.
 At that time, trees were essential for building and fuel.
 Part of the reserve was used as grazing land, with as many as 6,000 cattle herded down Highway 16 to the reserve each May and back home again in October [1, adapted].

-Unfortunately, much of the shoreline vegetation and even as understory in the regenerating aspen forests is non-native as a result of earlier grazing and sowing regimens: creeping meadow foxtail (Alopecurus arundinaceus) and the non-native variant of Reed canarygrass (Phalaris arundinacea), as well as Canada thistle (Cirsium arvense) are rampant [2].
+Non-Native Shoreline Vegetation in the regenerating aspen forests is non-native as a result of earlier grazing and sowing regimens: creeping meadow foxtail (Alopecurus arundinaceus) and the non-native variant of Reed canarygrass (Phalaris arundinacea), as well as Canada thistle (Cirsium arvense) are rampant [2].

 RAMSAR.
 Ninety years later, Beaverhill Lake was designated a RAMSAR site (wetland of international significance) in 1987 and is described as follows [3]: